mfedoten/dotfiles/README.md

 Here are my dotfiles, an attempt to make process of setting up new machine less painful.

-The whole process consist of three parts:
-- Manually install some applications / set some defaults.
-- Run scripts to install some of the important stuff, like MacPorts/APT packages, Python etc.
-- Link dotfiles from this repository to dotfiles in my home folder.

 ## Start here
 Download this repo and follow the instruction below to start setting your environment.
 These instructions differ slightly for Linux and OSX, so choose the one below.